-Scene Viewer is an app built into the ArcGIS Online website for creating and interacting with 3D scenes.
-Scene Viewer works with desktop web browsers that support WebGL, a web technology standard built into most modern browsers for rendering 3D graphics.
-You can also sign in to Scene Viewer and make your own scenes.
+You can use Scene Viewer in ArcGIS Online for viewing and interacting with 3D scenes.
+Scene Viewer works with devices that support WebGL, a web technology built into most modern browsers for rendering 3D graphics.
+You can also author your own scenes when you sign in to Scene Viewer.

 Before you open Scene Viewer, verify that your browser supports scenes.